GEOS-DEV/GEOS/src/docs/sphinx/QuickStart.rst

 Frequently Asked Questions
 ==========================

-Does GEOSX have a graphical user interface?:
+Does GEOSX have a graphical user interface?
 ------------------------------------------------
 Given the focus on rapid development and HPC environments, GEOSX does not have a graphical user interface.
 This is consistent with many other high performance computing packages, but we recognize it can be a deal-breaker for certain users.